alexrequelme/nestjs-stripe/README.md

 export class AppModule {}
 ```

-Once this is done, the `Stripe Service` will be available to inject across the entire project (without needing to import any modules), for example:
+Once this is done, the `StripeService` will be available to inject across the entire project (without needing to import any modules), for example:

 ```ts
 import { Injectable } from '@nestjs/common';